Program Manager, Steve Parker, P.E., CFM

-Concerned citizens and the general public can obtain information on flood protection assistance from the City of Dallas Trinity Watershed Management Department Floodplain Management section by calling 214-948-4690.
+Concerned citizens and the general public can obtain information on flood protection assistance from the City of Dallas Dallas Water Utilities Department Floodplain Management Section by calling 214-948-4690 or by visiting https://dallascityhall. com/departments/waterutilities/stormwater-operations/.
 Flood protection assistance provided by the City of Dallas is site-specific flood and flood-related data, data on historical flooding in the neighborhood, and similar information.

 6. SUBSTANTIAL IMPROVEMENTS